open-telemetry/opentelemetry-dotnet/CONTRIBUTING.md

 As such, contributions should provide functionality and behavior that conforms to the specification, but the interface and structure is flexible.

 It is preferable to have contributions follow the idioms of the language rather than conform to specific API names or argument patterns in the spec.

-For a deeper discussion, see: https://github.com/open-telemetry/opentelemetry-specification/issues/165
+For a deeper discussion, see [this spec issue](https://github.com/open-telemetry/opentelemetry-specification/issues/165).

 ## Style Guide